Australia: The Great Barrier Reef to Sydney14 days / Nature & Wildlife Tours

 Marvel at Ayers Rock rising mysteriously out of the plain

-Visit magnificent Ayers Rock, located nearly 900 miles from the nearest city, in the heart of the Australian outback and close to the Tropic of Capricorn.
+Visit magnificent Ayers Rock, located nearly 900 miles from the nearest city in the heart of the Australian outback and close to the Tropic of Capricorn.
 On a guided sightseeing tour, you’ll learn about the rock’s history.
 For 20,000 years, native Aboriginal tribes have worshiped this dramatic monolith (which they call Uluru), whose red hues shift with the changing light.
-Following your visit, board a flight to Melbourne.
+Following your visit, board a flight to Cairns.

 Descend into a wonderful underwater world